c4lliope/rfcs/021-team-credential-managers/proposal.md

 prefixes.
 This is how the Vault credential manager currently works; `foo` will be queried under `/concourse/(team name)/(pipeline name)/foo`.

-should treat absolute paths
-as if they are requesting an exact credential.

 If `SECRET_FIELD` is omitted, the credential manager implementation may opt to choose a default field.
 For example, the Vault implementation will read the `value` field if present.
 This is useful for simple single-value secrets.